newlifebanner2march2011

 8. Positive feedback from the primary physician regarding recovery progress

-Even if you are still unable to qualify for underwritten life insurance, you may still qualify for final expense insurance or guaranteed issue life insurance.
-Please feel free to give us a call at 1-800-571-2980 or e-mail us if you have any questions.
-You can also get an instant quote by clicking the banner at the top or bottom of the page - choose the "regular" risk class.
-The final rate will likely be higher than this, so the quotes cited will be a starting point.
+Even if you are still unable to qualify for traditionally underwritten life insurance, you may still qualify for final expense insurance or guaranteed issue life insurance.
+You can give us a call at 1-888-972-0024 or CLICK HERE to send us an e-mail to discuss the insurance with a live agent.